-Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source · harvest, preparation, and consumption by Yakama Nation tribal members across the wide-ranging Ceded Lands.
-27. Lamprey identification guide and genetics No associated hydro project N/A Through several years of conducting lamprey identification in the lower, mid, and upper Columbia watersheds, and confirmation through genetic methods, separate categories of Lampetra spp., Class A and Class B (which are genetically distinct) were found.
+Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source human impact.
+Through this interview process, many insights and revelations were attained related to historical distribution, abundance, run timing, potential threats and impacts, and tradition associated with harvest, preparation, and consumption by Yakama Nation tribal members across the wide-ranging Ceded Lands. and review Part IV (2020) (Goudy et al. 2021) 34.
+Lamprey identification guide and genetics No associated hydro project N/A Through several years of conducting lamprey identification in the lower, mid, and upper Columbia watersheds, and confirmation through genetic methods, separate categories of Lampetra spp., Class A and Class B (which are genetically distinct) were found.
 Most lamprey biologists are able to distinguish Class A from Entosphenus as there is a difference in both the caudal fin and caudal ridge.
 But Class B Lampetra spp. have speckles on the caudal fin and can be very confusing (many biologists will actually ID them as Entosphenus, including the YN team in the earlier years).
 This field lamprey ID guide was included in the BPA 2017 Annual Report as Appendix L1.
 Research on the relationship between Class A and Class B Lampetra spp. and between Western Brook Lamprey and Western River Lamprey is ongoing.
 More work is in progress on this issue.
-Lamprey ID guides for Alaska State and BC Canada regions are in draft forms and will be available in 2021.
-Columbia River Inter-Tribal Personal communication with Ralph Lampman, Yakama Nation (11/11/20) Lamprey Migration in Rivers 28.
-Juvenile lamprey outmigration monitoring No associated hydro project Umatilla In 2017-2018 the CTUIR continued to operate a rotary screw trap at RM 2.5 of the Umatilla River to document juvenile lamprey outmigration timing.
-The trap is run from November to May of each year.
-Status and trend monitoring shows continued increases since initiating translocation.
-No juvenile lamprey were PIT tagged in 2017-18 from screw trap operations.
-In the fall 2018, CTUIR is PIT tagging larval lamprey from electrofishing surveys in NOAA Personal communication with Aaron Jackson, CTUIR (11/2/18)
+Lamprey ID guides for Alaska State regions are in draft forms and will be available in 2022.
+Columbia River Inter-Tribal Personal communication with Ralph Lampman, Yakama Nation (11/5/21) Eyed Lampetra ID guide using specimens from Nass River Zolzap Creek (BC, Canada) (Lampman 2021b) 35.
+Evaluated larval lamprey survival following salvage No associated hydro project Yakima In 2020, lampreys were salvaged during dewatering events at three field sites under variable environmental conditions (summer and fall) and then held in the laboratory for 60 days to monitor survival, growth, and burrowing performance.
+Four salvage treatments were defined to represent combinations of typical salvage techniques and stressors, including multiple passes of standard electrofishing (SEF), lamprey-specific Personal communication with Lisa Weiland, USGS (11/29/21)